 After you’ve left the show, you’ll be on such a high that you simply can’t sleep yet!

-You can book online in advance for tickets (the show is on every night) or you can try your luck at finding discounted tickets while in London, but it’s a popular show, so I do recommend booking ahead of time.
+You can book online in advance for tickets (the show is on every night) from London Theatre Direct or you can try your luck at finding discounted theatre tickets while in London, but it’s a popular show, so I do recommend booking ahead of time.

 Try and get a seat in the circle area, and if you buy a cheaper seat and there are empty seats beside you that are closer, you can move closer!